AquilaInvicta/aquila-invicta/README.md

 | [Venarix](https://t.me/venarix) | Telegram channel providing CTI-related updates | Up    |
 | [DarkPool](https://darkpool.example.com) | Dark web forum for threat actor monitoring     | Down  |

 *Note*: The table above is a sample.
-I regularly validate IOCs (e.g., URLs, hashes) using tools like VirusTotal and Hybrid Analysis to ensure accuracy.
+I regularly validate IOCs (e.g., URLs, hashes) using different tools.
 ## Currently Under Construction 🚧
 This repository is a work in progress.
 I’m actively building out detailed CTI reports, scripts (e.g., Python for OSINT automation), and more.
-Stay tuned for updates as I refine this space into a hub for threat intelligence enthusiasts
+Stay tuned for updates as I refine this space into a hub for threat intelligence enthusiasts.

-## Disclaimer 🛑🛑🛑🛑🛑🛑
+🛑🛑🛑 **Disclaimer** 🛑🛑🛑
 All links provided in this repository are for **informational and educational purposes only**.
 I do not endorse or promote any content hosted on these external resources.
 As the repository owner, I bear **no responsibility** for the availability, accuracy, or legality of the linked content.
-Use them at your own risk and discretion.
+🛑 **Use them at your own risk and discretion**. 🛑